 Hunters can consult their result by using their transportation coupon number as a reference.

 Please note that all of the deer cut up in participating butcher shops were not systematically analyzed.
 Samples were collected from deer more than 12 months old and on which the transportation coupon was still attached to the animal’s head.

-The results of the analyses conducted until now on more than 1200 animals in the CA and on animals received from hunters at the registration stations in the vicinity show that the disease, if it is present near the infected deer farm, has not contaminated a large number of wild animals and, above all, has not been established for many years in these sectors.
-This indicates that it still possible to inhibit the establishment and spread of the disease, which would not have been conceivable if it had spread to surrounding wildlife.
+The conclusion from this is that the disease, if it is in fact present near the infected farm, has not contaminated many wild deer, and above all, that it has not been established for many years in these sectors.
+This suggests that the establishment and spread of the disease can still be prevented – something that would not have been possible if it had spread to the surrounding wildlife.

 While no case of CWD has been detected until now among wild cervids, it is impossible to exclude beyond all doubt that the disease is present since: 1) it is very difficult to detect CWD when few deer are contaminated and 2) the tests conducted do not usually detect the disease in animals infected for less than 12 months.

 Efforts to avoid any risk of the disease establishing itself in wildlife must, therefore, be pursued.
 It should be noted that the long-term consequences of the establishment of CWD in wild cervid populations could be major and disastrous for the herds and for hunting activities in Québec.
 The removal of potentially infected animals and the reduction in cervid populations in the CA facilitate a reduction in the risk of establishment of CWD and are the only means of fighting this insidious disease.